BillOatmanWork/BugRemover/README.md

 - -startY=y Defines the upper left y-axis position of the square with the bug.
 - -width=w Defines the width of the square containing the bug.
 - -height=h Defines the height of the square containing the bug.
 - Optional: -extract=frameCount Extracts frameCount frames to assist in figure out the bug position parameters.
-If this is specified, only te extraction happens.
+If this is specified, only the extraction happens.

 ## Note
 BugRemover is CharityWare.
 If you like this program and find it of value, please consider making a donation to a local charity that benefits children such as Special Olympics.